anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 - [similarity](https://github.com/dirty-cat/dirty_cat){:target="_blank"}: similar to count vectorization but based on similarities in tokens
 - and many [more](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction){:target="_blank"}!

-!!! note
-    Often, teams will want to reuse the same features for different tasks so how can we avoid duplication of efforts?
+> Often, teams will want to reuse the same features for different tasks so how can we avoid duplication of efforts?
 A solution is [feature stores](https://www.tecton.ai/blog/what-is-a-feature-store/){:target="_blank"} which will enable sharing of features and the workflows around feature pipelines.
 We'll cover feature stores during *Production*.

 ## Application